-For a stash-only account where you won’t be crediting your salary, the Citi MaxiGain account or the CIMB FastSaver account are good options.
-Otherwise, read Your Savings Account Sucks, Here Are Some That Don’t – 2019 Edition.
+For a stash-only account where you won’t be crediting your salary, the CIMB FastSaver account is a good option.
+For more savings account recommendations, read this article: Your Savings Account Sucks, Here Are Some That Don’t.

 If you don’t have that kind of money shown in Example 2 in the table above, it makes more money sense to identify which categories you spend more in and get the right air miles credit card.